Fire Safety

 Smoke Detectors

 All residences are equipped with smoke and/or heat detectors.
 The detectors will set off the building alarm.
 It is possible that from time to time a detector may malfunction and set off an alarm.
-You should still vacate the premises but report the problem immediately to your RA or the Housing & Residential Experience Center.
+You should still vacate the premises but report the problem immediately to your Resident Advisor or the Housing & Residential Experience Center.

 Elevators